Myles Ambrose: Career

 Ambrose started his career as a lawyer in New York City.
 He served as an assistant United States Attorney for the Southern District of New York from 1954 to 1957.
 He joined the United States Department of the Treasury in 1957, when he was appointed as chief coordinator of law enforcement and he prosecuted gang members.
 From 1960 to 1963, he served as the executive director of the Waterfront Commission of New York Harbor, where he prosecuted organized crime figures.
 He returned to legal practice in Washington, D.C., in 1963.

 In 1969, Ambrose was appointed as the Commissioner of Customs under President Richard M. Nixon.
 Under his leadership, he oversaw the implementation of Operation Intercept, which consisted in searching vehicles entering the United States from Mexico.
 The program was discontinued within weeks; instead, the Mexican police was expected to search for illicit drugs in cars driving into U.S. soil.
 Meanwhile, it was Ambrose who promoted the use of dogs to look for drugs like heroin and marijuana.
 In 1971, he successfully completed the seizure of 200 pounds of pure heroin entering the United States in three batches.
-In January 1972, he became the director of the Office of Drug Abuse Law Enforcement (ODALE), a drug enforcement agency tasked primarily with the US federal government aiding local drug enforcement.
+In January 1972, he became the director of the Office of Drug Abuse Law Enforcement (ODALE), a drug enforcement agency tasked primarily with the U.S. federal government aiding local drug enforcement.
 He proposed the creation of the more encompassing Drug Enforcement Administration in 1973.

 Ambrose returned to legal practise in Washington, D.C., upon retiring from the federal government.
 He served on the inaugural committee of the Reagan-Bush campaign in 1980.
 He served as the chairman of the board of Daytop, a drug addiction treatment organization.